Hello Readers!

 This paper seeks to explore the central question: Is motherhood in the novel a source of joy or a constructed myth masking systemic oppression?
 By situating the narrative within postcolonial and feminist theoretical frameworks, the study demonstrates that motherhood functions as an ideological tool that perpetuates gender inequality while offering little tangible reward to women.

-Contrary to the idealized image, motherhood in the novel is characterized by relentless hardship.
-Nnu Ego’s life in colonial Lagos exposes the harsh realities of maternal existence:
+Contrary to its idealized image, motherhood in the novel is depicted as a condition of relentless hardship and sacrifice.
+Through Nnu Ego’s life in colonial Lagos, Emecheta reveals the harsh and often painful realities that accompany maternal responsibilities.

 4. Colonialism and Structural Disruption